The Murder of Stephen Lawrence: Home media

 The film was released on VHS in the United States on 23 April 2002, but this remains the only home release.

 Legacy and sequel

 In the wake of various Black Lives Matter protests, and as part of ITV's "Black Voices" strand, the drama was repeated on ITV in July 2020, immediately after an hour-long debate programme titled Stephen Lawrence: Has Britain Changed?

 In July 2020, it was announced that a new, three-part sequel to the 1999 drama had been commissioned by ITV.
-The series will be set 13 years after the black teenager was killed and will depict his parents’ fight for justice.
+The series will be set 13 years after Lawrence's death and will depict his parents’ fight for justice.
 The series, entitled Stephen was broadcast from 30 August to 13 September 2021.